willake/cpu-ray-tracer/README.md

-# Hui CPU Renderer Renderer
+# Hui CPU Ray Tracing Renderer

 This renderer is based on the [template project](https://github.com/jbikker/tmpl8rt_UU) of [Dr. Jacco Bikker](https://github.com/jbikker).
 By extending the template, the following features are developed: